opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/date.md

 ## Overview

-The `date` processor adds a default timestamp to an event, parses timestamp fields, and converts it to an ISO 8601 format, which can be used as event timestamp.
+The `date` processor adds a default timestamp to an event, parses timestamp fields, and converts timestamp information to the International Organization for Standardization (ISO) 8601 format.
+This timestamp information can be used as an event timestamp.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---